New algorithms for solving stochastic games: Introduction

-\paragraph{Previous algorithms.} Stochastic games thus admit a very robust solution concept, the \emph{limit value}, which represents what playing the game is worth in the long-run.
-The problem of computing the discounted values, and their limit, have been intensively studied.
-Determining whether they can be computed in polynomial time is by now a famous open problem in computer science.
-Because a characterisation for the limit value was missing until very recently, all prior algorithms were based either on decision procedures for the first order theory of the reals, such as \cite{chatterjee08, etessami2006, SV10}, or on value or strategy iteration methods, such as \cite{rao73, chatterjee2006}.
-In terms of computation cost, all of these algorithms are exponential both in the number of states or in the number of actions.
-Moreover, Hansen, Ibsen-Jensen and Miltersen \cite{hansen2011} proved that no value or strategy iteration algorithm can ever achieve a polynomial bound.
-A remarkable improvement was achieved by Hansen, Kouck\'y, Lauritzen, Miltersen and Tsigaridas \cite{HKMT11} using the machinery of real-algerbaic geometry in a more indirect manner.
-Algorithms were obtained for computing, respectively, exact expressions for the discounted values and for their limit.
-While both algorithms are polynomial in the number of actions, for any \emph{fixed} number of states, the dependence on the number of states is an implicit double exponential expression, which is problematic in terms of practical computations.
-In their own words: ``\emph{the exponent in the polynomial time bound is $O(n)^{n^2}$, i.e., the complexity is doubly exponential in $n$}'', from which they claim that ``\emph{getting a better dependence on $n$ is a very interesting open problem}''.
+Whether the value of a finite stochastic game can be computed in polynomial time is a famous open problem in computer science.
+This problem is intriguing because the simpler class of \emph{simple stochastic games} is both NP and co-NP, and several famous problems with this property have eventually been shown to be polynomial-time solvable, such as primality testing or linear programming.
+(A simple stochastic game is one where, for each state, the transition function depends on one player's action only.)
+The known algorithms fall into two categories: decision procedures for the first order theory of the reals, such as \cite{chatterjee08, etessami2006, SV10}, and value or strategy iteration methods, such as \cite{chatterjee2006,rao73}.
+All of them are worst-case exponential in the number of states or in the number of actions.
+Hansen, Ibsen-Jensen and Miltersen \cite{hansen2011} proved that no value or strategy iteration algorithm can ever achieve a polynomial bound.
+Recently, Hansen, Kouck\'y, Lauritzen, Miltersen and Tsigaridas \cite{HKMT11} obtained a remarkable improvement using the machinery of real-algebraic geometry in a more indirect manner: they provided an algorithm which, for any fixed number of states, is polynomial in the number of actions.
+However, the dependence on the number of states is an implicit double exponential expression, which is problematic in terms of practical computations.
+In their own words (page 3 of \cite{HKMT11}): ``\emph{the exponent in the polynomial time bound is $O(n)^{n^2}$, i.e., the complexity is doubly exponential in $n$}'', from which they claim that ``\emph{getting a better dependence on $n$ is a very interesting open problem}''.